sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(foundName).toEqual('Bilbo Baggins') -->

-In both cases, I much prefer array methods when compared to `for` loops.
+In both examples, I much prefer array methods when compared to `for` loops.
 They are shorter, and we’re not bloating the code with iteration mechanics.

 ## Implied semantics of array methods